piranha/opster/docs/index.rst

 Underscores in long names of options are converted into dashes.

 If you are calling a command with option using long name, you can supply it partially.
-In this case it could look like ``./echo.py --nonew``.
+In this case it could look like ``./echo.py --no-new``.
 This is also true for subcommands: read about them and everything else you'd like to know further in documentation.